5 Types Of Cocktail Glasses You Need In Your Bar

 Image for unsobered listicle on cocktail glasses

 While you may think that having a variety of glasses is just for fancy serving purposes, it’s actually not true.
-Appropriate glasses bring out the best flavours in cocktails and let you get the full experience, as opposed to when you just throw in your liquor into whatever glass you can find.
-Here are some essential glasses you’ll need for your dream home bar –
+Appropriate glasses bring out the best flavors in cocktails and let you get the full experience, as opposed to when you just throw your liquor into whatever glass you can find.
+Here are some essential glasses you’ll need for your dream home bar:

-Rocks/Old Fashioned glass: This glass is perfect for drinks that are ordered, as the name suggests, ‘on the rocks’.
-Cocktails such as an Old Fashioned (which the glass is also called), Negroni or a Mint Julep are best served in a rocks glass.
-In fact, any drinks that can be made in the glass and don’t require a shaker, or straight-up liquor are served in these.
+This glass is perfect for drinks that are ordered, as the name suggests, ‘on the rocks’.
+Cocktails such as an Old Fashioned (which the glass is also called), Negroni, or a Mint Julep are best served in a rocks glass.
+In fact, any drink that can be made in a glass and doesn’t require a shaker, or straight-up liquor is served in these.

 Image for unsobered listicle on cocktail glasses